nt-williams/covid-RCT-covar/README.md

 The `partition()` function takes a data frame of simulation parameters where each row corresponds to a single iteration and dispatches these scenarios to the `simulate()` function.

+### Running a full simulation

+**This section assumes that the `scripts/simulate.sh` and `scripts/simulate.R` scripts have been modified for the users unique computing setup.**

+To run a full simulation, in a terminal navigate to the `scripts/` directory.
+A simulation can then be started by calling `sbatch simulate.sh {config name}` where `config_name` specifies the configuration for the specific simulation.
+All configurations for the paper are defined in the `scripts/config.yml` file.

+For example, to run the full simulation for the unadjusted estimator with a time-to-event outcome run `sbatch simulate.sh sunad`.
+Simulation results will be saved as a collection of files in the `data/res` directory.
+Results can then be extracted into a single file (in `data/`) by running in the terminal `Rscript results.R {config_name}`.
+LaTeX tables of extracted results are then created with the `scripts/summarize.R` script with a table template defined in `scripts/main.brew`.

+The steps for fully replicating the paper are as follows:

+1. On a computing cluster with Slurm, navigate to the `scripts/` directory
+2. Run `sbatch simulate.sh {insert configuration name}`
+3. Run `Rscript results.R {insert configuration name}`
+4. Repeat steps 2 and 3 for all configurations defined in `scripts/config.yml`
+5. Run `Rscript summarize.R`